 Data will be collected for all skill-building trials as well as behaviors exhibited during sessions.

 All of our families are provided with ongoing training.
 During training sessions families meet with a member of the team and are taught to increase their child’s socialization, self-help and communication skills, as well as strategies to reduce inappropriate behaviors.
 Family-specific, as well as agency-wide training modules, are used to tailor training sessions to the family’s individual needs.

 Training sessions occur in the client’s home as well as community settings to promote generalization of behavioral control.
 Families are encouraged to participate in sessions with Behavior Specialists where modeling of skill building procedures and prompting can be provided.

 Collaborative Treatment Plans

-Our Clinical Supervisors (BCBA or BCaBA), Training and Services Coordinators and Directors (BCBA) will provide educational advocacy to ensure that your child gets the support that he/she needs to be successful in the school setting.
+Our Clinical Supervisors (BCBA or BCaBA), Student Analysts and Directors (BCBA) will provide educational advocacy to ensure that your child gets the support that he/she needs to be successful in the school setting.